For the moment the function is completely free.

 In many cases the imported data might not be clean enough for Google Sheets to convert it into values.

-IMPORTFROMWEB accepts regexes rules to fix that.
-Check out this article:
+IMPORTFROMWEB accepts regular expressions to fix that.
+Check out this article about useful regular expressions you need in your toolbox